dynamsoft-docs/document-viewer-docs/api/class/editviewer.md

  | -80051     | DDV.Core.init() has not been completed.                                                |
  | -80302     | minZoom value cannot be larger than maxZoom value.                                     |

 **Warning**

  | Error Code | Error Message                                                                                                |
  | ---------- | ------------------------------------------------------------------------------------------------------------ |
  | -80316     | ImageFilter needs to be configured by Dynamsoft.DDV.setProcessingHandler to enable the image filter feature. |
+   -80501     | Some elements are ignored because the required plugin is not installed.

 **Remark**